conestack/bdajax/README.txt

         payload: '<div>...</div>' // the rendered action
     }

-Bind an action which gets triggered directly
+Bind an action which is triggered directly.
 ::

     <a href="http://fubar.com/baz?a=a"